The Midside is a lifestyle. More specifically, it’s where you live by a certain style–your own.

-In order to earn my Bachelors in Writing from Ithaca College, I was required to take a class called Personal Essay that was taught by the stereotype of a burnout hippie–a jaded and know-better pontificator who lectured the class by recounting long meandering tales of his failed marriage and broken family and knew no boundaries when commenting on students’ papers.
-That semester he informed one girl she should experiment sexually.
+In order to earn my Bachelors in Writing from Ithaca College, I was required to take a class called Personal Essay that was taught by the stereotype of a burnt-out hippie–a jaded and know-better pontificator who lectured the class by recounting long meandering tales of his failed marriage and broken family and knew no boundaries when commenting on students’ papers.
+That semester he informed one girl via written feedback that she should experiment sexually.
 Considering that he had tenure, her refusal to report him to the administration was probably a wise move.

 Besides the ability to remain quiet during the professor’s rants, your grade in the class came down to four papers.
-The first paper was about love.
+The first was about love.
 I don’t remember the topic of the second.
-By the third, I’d grown frustrated with the “lessons” and the Bs I received so far, so I decided to write inane nonsense to see what would happen.
-I spewed gibberish about being trapped in a boxing ring between two greenish dwarf-like creatures with pointy ears that would violently impede my progress no matter which corner I bolted toward and then barely edited it.
-That nonsense resulted in my only A paper that semester.
+By the third, I’d grown frustrated with the “lessons” and the Bs I’d received, so I decided to write inane nonsense to see what would happen.
+On a blank page I spewed gibberish about being trapped in a boxing ring between two greenish dwarf-like creatures with pointy ears that would violently impede my progress no matter which corner I bolted toward.
+I then barely edited the stream of consciousness rambling.
+The result was my only A that semester.

 The core of the concept was a statement made by an eighth grade classmate.
-He told me that it wasn’t that people didn’t want me around, it was that they didn’t care either way.
-Obviously that quote is paraphrased through over a decade of memory, but the point still resonates.
-I was neither in or not.
-I’m still not, and I’m proud of it.
-What does that say about me?
+He told me that it wasn’t that people didn’t want me around–it was that they didn’t care either way.
+Obviously that quote is paraphrased through years of memory, but the point still resonates.
+I was neither in nor not.
+I’m still not, and now I’m proud of it.
+What does that pride say about me?
 How does it affect what I do?
 How do I deal with it?
-Those questions were what the paper was about, and what my life is about.
+Those questions were what the paper was about, and, more importantly, what my life is about.
 The answers are what I share with you.

-Iguess that crazy hippie professor wasn’t so bad after-all.
+Maybe that old hippie professor wasn’t so crazy after-all.
 If it weren’t for him, this site might have never happened.

 Welcome to The Midside.